kyco/kyco.bitcoin.currency.tickers/README.md

 It queries the APIs of various exchanges (more will be added as time goes by) and pops them into a sqlite database.

 ### What Works
- - Querying Bitstamp (USD only) every 10 minutes and save the response into a sqlite database
+At this point in time each exchange is queried every 10 minutes and the results are saved into a sqlite database

+ - Querying Bitstamp (USD only)
- - Querying Luno (NGN, ZAR, MYR, IDR) every 10 minutes and save the response into a sqlite database
+ - Querying Luno (NGN, ZAR, MYR, IDR)
+ - Querying Kraken (EUR, USD, GBP)
+ - Querying Bitfinex (Defined by Config File)

 ### Future / TODO
  - Systemd service files